STAT-JET-ASU/STT1810BasicStatistics/SyllabusSchedule/Fall2024/STT1810F24Syllabus.md

 **I will take class attendance for administrative and recordkeeping purposes, but I will *not* directly include attendance in your final grade.**

-Our face to face time is only 2.5 hours (sometimes less) each week over 29 class periods, so it is important that your attention be focused on what we are doing in class.
+Our face-to-face time is only 2.5 hours (sometimes less) each week over 29 class periods, so it is important that your attention be focused on what we are doing in class.
 There are some additional guidelines to help facilitate the face-to-face learning experience for you and your peers.

 * Do all necessary preparation for class, such as textbook readings and videos.
 * Participate fully in all active learning activities, both individual and in groups.